-Should you experience difficulties in meeting your financial obligations or require advice on dealing with debt, contact should be made with our [Student Finance and Welfare Advisory Service](#) to see if any financial assistance can be received.
+Should you experience difficulties in meeting your financial obligations or require advice on dealing with debt, contact should be made with our [Student Finance and Welfare Advisory Service](#) to see if any

+Mae'r ddogfen hon hefyd ar gael yn Gymraeg / This document is also available in Welsh financial assistance can be received.
 The University has a [Policy on Debtors](#).